ACDF and Cervical Disk Replacement Surgery Packet

 BEFORE THE PROCEDURE

-• An IV line will be started and an initial set of vital signs will be taken, including your temperature, heart rate, respiratory rate and blood pressure.
+- An IV line will be started and an initial set of vital signs will be taken.

-• The anesthesiologist will review your anesthesia options and answer any of your questions.
+- The anesthesiologist will review your chart and answer any of your questions.

 DURING THE PROCEDURE

-• The total time required for surgery differs from patient to patient depending on the complexity of the procedure.
-Although every effort is made to keep surgeries on schedule, there are occasional delays that prevent us from starting on time.
+- The total time required for surgery differs from patient to patient depending on the complexity of the procedure.

 AFTER THE PROCEDURE

-• Dr. Kim will update your friends and/or family by phone or in person in the waiting room.
+- Dr. Kim will update your friends and/or family.

-• You will likely feel a bit groggy from the anesthesia.
+- You may feel groggy from the anesthesia.

 POST-OP

-• You will be introduced to physical therapists who will work with you individually twice a day until discharge.
-The two of you will work together to achieve important goals outlined in the treatment “pathway” (also known as the “road to recovery”), which was given to you at your pre-op appointment with Dr. Kim.
+- You will be introduced to physical therapists.
+The two of you will work together to achieve important goals outlined in the treatment “pathway” (also known as the “Journey to Recovery”), which was given to you at your pre-op appointment with Dr. Kim.
 These goals include regaining independence and mobility, developing a program for walking at home, and understanding proper body mechanics and spine precautions.

 LENGTH OF STAY

 Your stay at the hospital will depend on your individual condition, your tolerance to pain medication, and the extent of your surgery.
-Your individualized treatment “pathway” (also known as the “road to recovery”) will outline your plan of care during your hospital stay.
-Most patients go straight home but some patients may need to recover in a skilled nursing facility (SNF) about 1-3 days after surgery if their cervical surgery involved two stages (for example, a fusion from the front of the spine with screws in the back).
+Your individualized treatment “pathway” (also known as the “Journey to Recovery”) will outline your plan of care during your hospital stay.
+Most patients go straight home but some patients may need to recover in a skilled nursing facility (SNF) about 1-3 days after surgery.

+After 3 days, remove the dressing and leave the incision open to air.
 Wash your hands before and after caring for your incision.
-Your incision has medical glue that dries purple and acts like a barrier to protect your incision (like a scab).
-Let the glue flake off over the next up to 3 weeks; do not pick at the flakes.
-You may take a quick shower without the dressing.
+Your incision has medical glue that dries purple and acts like a barrier to protect your incision.
+Let the glue flake off over the next few weeks; do not pick at the flakes.
+Do not apply creams, lotions, or ointments to the incision for the first 6 weeks.
 To avoid infection or scarring, do not scratch or scrub the incision.
-After 3 days, remove the dressing and leave the incision open to air.
-Do not apply creams, lotions, or ointments to the incision for the first 6 weeks.
 Please notify us of any discharge from the wound and email a photo of your wound and dressing if this occurs to Choll@excelspine.com, or call us.
 Please include the time of your last dressing change in the email so we can assess the quantity of discharge and recommend appropriate wound care.
 If you have been prescribed antibiotics, finish the entire prescription as directed.

 - Change positions at least every 30-45 minutes.